itrustmachines/bns-mcu-porting-key/doc/callback_en.md

 ### About the Callback

-The Callbacks send events between the BNS Client, BNS Server, BNS or your system.
+Callbacks send events between the BNS Client and BNS Server to BNS and your system.
 We define 8 events that you can Callback.
 We will introduce these Callbacks in the following document.
-The document include two parts.
+The document includes two parts.
 The first part [(Basic)](#basic) will introduce two basic Callbacks and send events to the BNS.
 The second part [(Advanced)](#advanced) will introduce all Callbacks and let you integrate the Callbacks into your system, server, database, and other services.

 ### Prerequisites